Menu

 Learn how to enable Secret Key in Flarie Studio here

-When the Secret Key is enabled, every webhook request sent from Flarie will automatically include the X-Signature in the header.
+When enabled, every webhook request from Flarie includes:

 X-Signature: <HMAC-SHA256 signature>